Wyoming: Lakeshores to City Skylines

-Wyoming is a state centered around the ranching industry, where cowboys still ride the range and the Great Plains of the central US meet the towering Rocky Mountains.
-Cheyenne and Casper are the largest cities in Wyoming, offering historic accomodations such as the 100 year old Plains Hotel in Cheyenne as well as many of the fine, well known inns you would expect to see in any metropolitan region.
+Wyoming is a state centered around the ranching industry, where cowboys still ride the range and the Great Plains of the central U.S. meet the towering Rocky Mountains.
+Cheyenne and Casper are the largest cities in Wyoming, offering historic accommodations such as the 100 year old Plains Hotel in Cheyenne as well as many of the fine, well known inns you would expect to see in any metropolitan region.
 Many travelers visit Wyoming each year to experience such attractions as Yellowstone National Park, Devil's Tower National Monument, and the Pony Express National Historic Trail.
 Others come to Wyoming for dude ranch and horseback riding adventures.